ricmmartins/php-nginx/README.md

 # php-nginx
-This is my sample app
+This is my sample containerized app

 ## Usage